What’s the difference between gross sales vs. net sales?

 Your gross sales might look great, but if your business is getting a lot of returns, your net sales will show it.

-If you’re experiencing an increase in returns, start by identifying the main cause.
-Usually, there are return authorizations in place to record the reason for a return.
-If that’s the case, you’ll be able to see whether there are any opportunities to improve the manufacturing, quality control, delivery and other sales processes to reduce the number of returns.
+If you have return authorizations in place, you’ll be able to see the reasons for returns.
+The results can indicate opportunities to improve the manufacturing, quality control, delivery or other sales processes to reduce the number of returns.

-For sales teams, the biggest concern is if products are returned because they don’t meet the buyer’s requirements.
-This could mean that your product needs redesigning, or that your sales process is targeting the wrong people.
-In this case, you’ll need to review your ideal customer profile to make sure you’re reaching out to the right people.
+This issue could mean that your product needs redesigning, or that your sales process is targeting the wrong people.
+In this case, review your ideal customer profile to make sure you’re reaching out to the right people.

 You’re providing too many allowances